 Those with energy to burn can climb up one of the peaks for a stunning panorama.

 Da Nang and the coastline of the South China Sea have some of Vietnam’s most idyllic beaches.
 In the town itself, visitors can discover the world’s finest collection of Cham sculpture at the Cham Museum and families can keep the kids happy the wet and wild Da Nang Water Park.

 Bewitchingly beautiful and exotic, Vietnam’s Halong Bay lying in the Gulf of Tonkin offers a breathtaking variety of natural attractions, historical sites, scenic beaches and nearly 2000 islets and limestone karsts (landscapes recognizable by caves, sinkholes and drainage systems existing under the ground).

 One of the more popular UNESCO World Heritage sites, Halong Bay is visited by travelers from all over the world each year who come to view enchanting grottoes sculpted by waves and winds, explore illuminated caves and hike in Cat Ba National Park.
 From Europe you can easily fly to Vietnam from Heathrow Airport or Gatwick Airport; both of UK’s largest airports.
 If you’re driving to Gatwick Airport make sure you explore official Gatwick Parking options for a great deal.

-Bay of the Descending Dragon
+Bay of the Descending Dragonha long bay of the Descending Dragon